-Summer straw hats made of real straw or new synthetics like cellophane and crinoline were braided into textured caps, sun hats and bonnets.
-Natural straw imported from Switzerland, Italy and the far east lent an exotic seaside or folksy feel to summer clothing.
+Summer straw hats were made of real straw or new synthetics like cellophane and crinoline braided into textured caps, sun hats, and bonnets.
+Natural straw imported from Switzerland, Italy, and the Far East leant an exotic seaside or folksy feel to summer clothing.
 The new synthetic straws allowed new pastel colors to coordinate with summer dresses and create even lighter small hats.

-Feathers were still used in hats in the early 50s despite that Wild Bird plumage was outlawed in New York in 1950.
-Designers looked at other synthetic materials to trim hats: mirrors, fringe, braid, glass, jet, rhinestones, beads and pearls.
+Feathers were still used in hats in the early ’50s, despite the fact that Wild Bird plumage was outlawed in New York in 1950.
+Designers looked at other synthetic materials to trim hats: mirrors, fringe, braid, glass, jet, rhinestones, beads, and pearls.
 Hats often coordinated with other accessories such as a velvet turban with a velvet evening shawl or a silk hat with long silk gloves.
 For daywear, hats usually coordinated in color and material with shoes, handbags, gloves, belts and jewelry.
 At least one accessory needed to match the hat.

-A variety of new or revived old hat shapes compliment the classic and stylish fashion of the 50s.
-Hats like a bicorne-bonnet, tricorne-cloche, sailor-coolie, and helmet-toque merged two looks into one.
-Even the 1920s cloche had a revival by Dior in 1953 although it hardly resembled the Art Deco era hat.
-The cloche crown was deeper and the overall dimension narrower so that is sat on top of the hair, adding height, instead of covering it up like a helmet.
+A variety of new or revived old hat shapes complemented the classic and stylish fashion of the ’50s.
+Hats like a bicorn-bonnet, tricorn-cloche, sailor-coolie, and helmet-toque merged two looks into one.
+Even the 1920s cloche had a revival by Dior in 1953, although it hardly resembled the Art Deco era hat.
+The cloche crown was deeper and the overall dimension narrower so that it sat on top of the hair, adding height instead of covering hair up like a helmet.

 Mid to Late 50s Hats

-In 1956, the musical, My Fair Lady, created a revival of Edwardian era hats ( aka Titanic era.)
+In 1956, the musical My Fair Lady created a revival of Edwardian era hats (AKA Titanic era hats).
 Hats grew bigger and more dramatic with lots of large ribbons and flowers.
-Exotic silk turbans fancier up evening occasions.
-Wide brim sun hats with piles of flowers revival the garden party in Spring.
-The milliner’s challenge was to make large but light hats so as not to compress hair.
-Rough straw, organdy, net, tulle and silk were gathered, ruched, layered and stitched to add bulk without weight.
+Exotic silk turbans fancied up evening occasions.
+Wide brim sun hats with piles of flowers revived the garden party in Spring.
+The milliner’s challenge was to make hats large but light so as not to compress hair.
+Rough straw, organdy, net, tulle, and silk were gathered, ruched, layered, and stitched to add bulk without weight.

-In winter a large toque, fur beret or feather wide brim hat brought drama indoors.
+In winter, a large toque, fur beret, or feathered wide brim hat brought drama indoors.
 Bulky hats that needed support were made possible by the French Twist hairstyle.
-Winter hats also favored unique furs such as leopard, mink, white fox or otter.
+Winter hats also favored unique furs such as leopard, mink, white fox, and otter.
 Cheaper options were angora hair, velvet, and shaggy velour.

-That wasn’t the end of hats, quite yet.
-Hats went unchanged between 1957 and 1595 with only the addition of printed material hats.
-Flowers were printed on felt, cotton, and even straw adding some charm to ladies spring hats.
-The floppy brim hat extended out past the forehead partially adding sun protection.
+That wasn’t the end of hats quite yet, however.
+Hats went unchanged between 1957 and 1959 with only the addition of printed material hats.
+Flowers were printed on felt, cotton, and even straw, adding some charm to ladies’ spring hats.
+The floppy brim hat extended out past the forehead, partially adding sun protection.

-The last millinary invention of the 50s and the only style that did not crush the bouffant were beaucoiffs or whimsies.
-It was a simple headband with an attached small veil, cluster of flowers, ribbon bow or feather band.
-It generally slipped on the head and added a little decoration without the fullness and stigma of an old ladies hat.
-They made up of 25% of all hats sales in the last two years.
+The last millenary invention of the 50s and the only style that did not crush the bouffant were beaucoiffs or whimsies.
+It was a simple headband with an attached small veil, cluster of flowers, ribbon bow, or feather band.
+It generally slipped on the head and added a little decoration without the fullness and stigma of an old ladies’ hat.
+They made up of 25% of all hat sales in the last two years.

 1950s Hat Styles

 Here is a brief overview of common 1950s hat styles.
-Keep in mind each designer, retailer, region and individual women had different names of similar hats.
-For example, one of my 50s catalogs labeld a mushroom hat as a pillbox hat which was called a bumper in another catalog.
-There were so many styles of hats the names couldn’t keep it straight!
+Keep in mind that each designer, retailer, region, and individual women had different names for similar hats.
+For example, one of my ’50s catalogs labeled a mushroom hat as a pillbox hat, which was called a bumper in another catalog.
+There were so many styles of hats that the names couldn’t keep it straight!

 Plates, Platters, Saucers, Mushroom Hats

-The one hat style to dominated the 1950s was the flat hat.
-A round circular, thin, hat that came in a variety of names from the kitchen.
-Plate, platter or tambourine hats were completely flat, saucer hats had a slight downturned edge, and mushroom hats had a deep downturn brim all around.
+The one hat style to dominate the 1950s was the flat hat — a round, circular, thin hat that came in a variety of names from the kitchen.
+Plate, platter, or tambourine hats were completely flat; saucer hats had a slight downturned edge; and mushroom hats had a deep downturned brim all around.
 The early years favored small plate hats that circled the head like a halo.
 Later years saw the hats grow wide for a bigger framing of the face.
-Trim could be minimal or fussy with rows of lace ruffles, pleated gathers, fuzzy fur or layers of small feathers.
+Trim could be minimal or fussy with rows of lace ruffles, pleated gathers, fuzzy fur, or layers of small feathers.
 If the hat was plain, a pretty brooch could be clipped to the brim of a mushroom hat.

 1950s Cloche Hats

-Audrey Hepburn looked fabulous in all hats from pillbox to sun hats but it was her Tiffany cloche that fit her gamine look to perfection.
-The Tiffany cloche featured a “slightly rounded brim, which encased her face down to the eyebrows. ” (Century of Hats) The 1950s cloche is more or less a bucket hat or upside down flower pot with an angled brim.
-Smooth felt or texture furs and velvets added dimension while the trim was minimal.
-A simple narrow ribbon band with a brooch, pin, jewel or flat bow to one side.
-Some early cloches had short brims and rounded crowns while the later styles had angular crowns and flat tops.
+Audrey Hepburn looked fabulous in all hats from pillbox to sun hats, but it was her Tiffany cloche that fit her gamine look to perfection.
+The Tiffany cloche featured a “slightly rounded brim, which encased her face down to the eyebrows” (Century of Hats).
+The 1950s cloche is more or less a bucket hat or upside down flower pot with an angled brim.
+Smooth felt or textured furs and velvets added dimension, while the trim was minimal.
+A simple narrow ribbon band with a brooch, pin, jewel, or flat bow to one side.
+Some early cloches had short brims and rounded crowns, while the later styles had angular crowns and flat tops.